Is the Master of Business Analytics and AI Strategy the next evolution of the MBA?

 EMBA

 Because EMBAs are targeted toward established business professionals, they may have more requirements than a traditional MBA.
-On top of the standard MBA requirements, EMBA students will likely also need to meet work experience conditions, which normally means having a certain number of years of experience in a management role.
+In addition to the standard MBA requirements, EMBA students will also need to meet work experience conditions, which normally means having a certain number of years of experience in a management role.

 Work-life balance

-Juggling work, family and friends and other extracurricular activities can at times feel like you require an acrobatic flair.
-Adding the demands of study to that mix can make a substantial impact on your lifestyle while undertaking an MBA or EMBA.
-When choosing between the two qualifications, the key difference you need to consider is the pace and duration of the degrees.
+Juggling work, family and friends, and other extracurricular activities can sometimes feel like you require an acrobatic flair.
+When choosing between the different qualifications, the key difference you need to consider is the pace and duration of the degrees.

 MBA

-A traditional MBA typically takes longer to complete – anywhere from 2–4 years.
-Many students studying for an MBA full-time will also find it hard to maintain a job.
-Most will quit their current jobs given the intensive schedules and demanding workloads.
+A traditional MBA typically takes longer to complete – anywhere from 2 to 4 years.
+Many students studying for an MBA will also find it hard to maintain a job.
+Most will quit their current jobs given intensive schedules and demanding workloads.
 However, there are also flexible, employment-friendly MBAs that allow you to continue earning while you learn.

 EMBA